Jacob120/hexagon2048_v2/README.md

 The [tests/\*](tests/) files should not be modified.
 If you would like to add your own unit tests, you can add these in a separate file in the `src` folder.

-The `package.json` file should only be modified in order to add any third-party dependencies required for your solution.
-The jest and babel versions should not be changed.

-Your solution must use/be compatible with Node.js version **15.5.1**.

 ## Tests

 _Note: The tests were written using [puppeteer](https://github.com/puppeteer/puppeteer) library.
 (We haven't used cypress in tests)_

 Run `npm install` to install all dependencies and then run `npm run test` to run tests.
 These should all pass if your solution has been implemented correctly.

-Good luck!

-## License

-At CodeScreen, we strongly value the integrity and privacy of our assessments.
-As a result, this repository is under exclusive copyright, which means you **do not** have permission to share your solution to this test publicly (i.e., inside a public GitHub/GitLab repo, on Reddit, etc.). <br>

-## Submitting your solution

-Please push your changes to the `main branch` of this repository.
-You can push one or more commits. <br>

-Once you are finished with the task, please click the `Submit Solution` link on <a href="https://app.codescreen.com/candidate/6396faef15fb2c7ed9d3feae" target="_blank">this screen</a>.